maxamillion32/wordpress3-invoice/readme.txt

 1. Upload 'wp3-invoice.php' to the '/wp-content/plugins/' directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
+3. Copy the template to your active theme folder and rename to "invoice" (the file '/wp-content/themes/xxxx/invoice/invoice.php' should exist)
-3. Go to Settings -> Permalinks and Save your settings (rebuilds permalinks)
+4. Go to Settings -> Permalinks and Save your settings (rebuilds permalinks)
-4. Click on the new 'Invoice' menu item to get started
+5. Click on the new 'Invoice' menu item to get started

 == Frequently Asked Questions ==